Minnesota Twins vs. St. Louis Cardinals Results, Stats, and Recap - September 8, 2020 Gametracker

 Behind second base, a large No. 20 was placed touching the grass to honor Hall of Fame outfielder Lou Brock, who died on Sunday at the age of 81.
 The six-time All-Star used his speed and bat to help the Cardinals win three NL pennants and two World Series championships.

-In a statement the Cardinals released Tuesday, Lou Brock Jr. thanked all the fans for rooting for his dad.
+In a statement released by the Cardinals, Lou Brock Jr. thanked all the fans for rooting for his dad.

 ''Everyone says St. Louis is a baseball town, and my father absolutely was a baseball guy.
 What is so amazing to me is how St. Louis' love for baseball has been honored with the likes of Jack Buck, Bob Gibson, Stan Musial, and all the wonderful guys.
 To know my dad's name honors the city, as well as MLB, is a gift,'' his son said.